 To solve the issues with the first 3 problems, I redesigned the experience to have multiple categories so that only a small amount of information is shown at a time.
 Also, this leads to the camera always pointing directly onto the card stopping desync.

-The black transparent background was cut because it leads to the body copy being harder to read.
-Type would overlay with the background causing it to blend in.
-The white background with the new design made reading the applicants information a non-issue.
+The black transparent background was removed because it made the body copy harder to read.
+The type overlaid on the background, making it blend in.
+With the white background of the new design, reading the applicant's information is no longer an issue.

-To solve the issues of unaccessible interaction for users with less able hands and wrists I designed a hands-free system of navigation.
-My hands-free solution is to have little buttons on the side that can be tapped but can also trigger the function by having them in the middle of the screen for a second.
-This allows a user to simply look at the screen and move to the next bit of information.
+To address the issue of inaccessible interaction for users with limited hand and wrist mobility, I designed a hands-free system of navigation.
+My solution involves small buttons on the side of the screen that can be tapped, or users can trigger the function by having the buttons in the middle of the screen for a second.
+This allows users to simply look at the screen and move to the next bit of information.

-Part of the application's use is for recruiters to find qualified candidates.
-I didn’t have the time to connect with recruiters and figure out what they need in more depth unfortunately.
+The application is also used by recruiters to find qualified candidates.
+Unfortunately, I didn't have the time to connect with recruiters and delve deeper into what they require.